- General safety in France

 General safety in France

 Common-sense security precautions will help to avoid a lot of problems while in France, particularly being aware of one’s surroundings and avoiding high-risk areas.
-Read the French government’s contacts and advice on what to do if you’re a victim of crime.

 Out and about

-When going out, carry only essential items: ONE credit/ATM card, ONE piece of identification, and no more than €40–50.
+When going out, carry only essential items: one credit/ATM card, one piece of identification, and no more than €40–50.
 Avoid carrying high-value jewelry and large amounts of cash.
 Valuables should be kept out of sight and in places difficult for thieves to reach, such as internal coat pockets or in pouches hung around the neck or inside clothes.
 Shoulder bags and wallets in back pockets are an invitation to a thief.

 Keep photocopies of travel documents and credit cards separate from the originals, along with key telephone numbers to contact banks for credit card replacement.